-While thinking about why I belong to IECA, I recalled my first day of the Summer Training Institute (STI) in Claremont, CA, nearly a decade ago.
-I was a rookie independent educational consultant (IEC) and had no idea what to expect from the faculty and students.
+While thinking about why I belong to IECA, I recalled my first day of the Summer Training Institute (STI) in Claremont, CA. I was a rookie independent educational consultant (IEC) and had no idea what to expect from the faculty and students.
 But what happened that summer not only strongly affected my growing practice but also powerfully communicated the value of IECA’s mission, membership, and motivations.

 Fast forward to 2017.
 Remarkably, those same rookies I met at STI are today some of the best IECs in the country.
 I’ve cultivated durable friendships with many of them.
 In fact, the networks that I developed at STI and in the many years after, particularly at national meetings, invariably yield wonderful insights into how admissions offices work, how to work in the best interests of an increasingly-diverse client base, and how to manage a successful and ethical practice in an ever-changing field.